kthadikaran/kubernetes/README.md

 **apiVersion** - Which version of the Kubernetes API you're using to create this object
 **kind** - What kind of object you want to create
-**metadata** - Data that helps uniquely identify the object, including a name string, UID, and optional namespace
+**metadata** - Data that helps uniquely identify the object, including a name string, UID, and optional namespace.
 **spec** - What state you desire for the object

 ### Kubernetes Object Management